 If you’re looking at buying your new caravan cover with Caravan RV Camping, ask for our help with the measurements.
 We can guide you over the phone or over our online chat on our website to the correct caravan cover for you.
 Plus, this will help you get a second opinion on whether you’ve arrived at the right size after measuring your caravan.

-Measuring your caravan for the correct cover isn’t rocket science.
-But you’d do well to keep the above precautions in mind when you go about it.
+Measuring your caravan for the correct cover is not that difficult, although you’d do well to keep the above precautions in mind when you go about it.
 Good luck with your cover shopping!

 DISCLAIMER* Please note, this advice is general in nature and we strongly recommend consulting the product manual and where relevant, a professional installer.